 It’s easy to get caught up in the enthusiasm of bidding and forget to apply tactical thinking to pay-per-click marketing.
 Take a step back, plus invest the time in building solid basics for paid ads.

 Focus on execution as well as optimization activities that are firmly aligned to considered goals.
-Remember that booming PPC strategy has testing plus tweaking baked into them from day one.
+Remember that booming PPC trends has testing plus tweaking baked into them from day one.
 This will make sure that you can pinpoint which activities drive profits and which are costing you cash.
 Your wallet would thank you.